Denmark to introduce bettors’ ID and Poland to decrease tax rate

 Denmark

-The Danish political parties believe that bettors' ID cards should be introduced.
+The Danish political parties believe that bettors' ID cards external linkExternal links are prohibited.
 They want to implement them for the local betting retail shops.
 The first step was made by the Ministry of Taxation.
 It is assumed that if the decision is taken to introduce them then the ID cards will be introduced on July 1, 2022.

 Both the Tax Ministry and many Danish politicians consider the ID cards will help to protect the young people and gambling addicts better and also the AML will be more effective.
 The Danish Minister of Taxation Morten Bødskov, claims that with the playing card ID it will be possible to do away with the opportunity to play anonymously in, among other things, football matches.
 Lottery coupons and scratch cards will be exempt from the new measure.